Pagan Amum: South Sudanese politics

 During this period, Pa'gan Amum claims he avoided several assassination attempts.

 In June 2015, the detainees were returned to Juba from exile in Kenya and were reintegrated into the ruling party.
 Pa'gan Amum was re-instated as secretary general.

 Pa'gan Amum signed the 2015 peace agreement in Addis Ababa between the current government and the opposition.

 Claiming continuous threats to his security, Pa'gan Amum is currently in exile in the United States.

-He is currently living in Denver.
+He is currently living in Denver, Colorado.
 In 2017, he received a restraining order against Amira Ali and then sued her for slander after she posted videos on Facebook accusing him of murder and rape.